 Pain along the vein

-Oxaliplatin can cause pain at the place where the injection is given or along the vein.
-If you feel pain, tell your nurse or doctor straight away so that they can check the site.
+This treatment can cause pain at the place where the injection is given.
+It can also cause pain along the vein.
+If you feel any pain, tell your nurse or doctor straight away.
+They will check the site.
 They may give the drug more slowly or flush it through with more fluid to reduce pain.

 Risk of infection